 I have tried looking on forums already from various sights with no success.
 I have tried chatting with EA customer service agents, but none of them know what the hell they’re doing.

-Fix: VC++ Runtime Redistributable error in The Sims 4
+How can I fix VC++ Runtime Redistributable error in The Sims 4?